looptailG/musescore-harmonic-scale-tuner/README.md

 ## Usage
+- Put in the score the texts to indicate the changes of fundamental note, if necessary.
 - If you want to tune only a portion of the score, select it before running the plugin.
 If nothing is selected, the entire score will be tuned.
 - Launch the plugin: `Plugins` → `Playback` → `Harmonic Scale Tuner`